PlumpMath/DesignPatterns-222/AbstractFactory/Defination.md

-﻿Creates an instance of several families of classes
+﻿# Abstract Factory

-Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+Creates an instance of several families of classes Provide an interface for creating families of related or dependent objects without specifying their concrete classes.